Mother Teresa’s Life and Legacy

 Mother Teresa

-WAtch Mother teresa on Amazon
+Watch Mother Teresa on Amazon

-The inspirational portrayal of Mother Teresa, a simple nun who became one of the most significant personalities of the 20th Century.
-Armed with a faith that could move mountains, Mother Teresa followed her calling to help the poor, the lepers, the dying and the abandoned children in the slums of Calcutta, challenging many authorities – including the church – along the way.
+Armed with a faith that could move mountains, Mother Teresa followed her calling to help the poor, the lepers, the dying, and the abandoned children in the slums of Calcutta, challenging many authorities – including the church – along the way.

 Mother Teresa”Anyway” Quotes Wall Art- “Do It Anyway”-

-x 10″ Vintage Art Wall Print-Ready to Frame.
+8x 10″ Vintage Art Wall Print-Ready to Frame.
 Distressed Inspirational Home, Studio & Office Décor.
 Perfect Life Quotes for Peace & Good Will.

-exploring the HEART of Mother Teresa
+Exploring the HEART of Health

 Thanks for sharing this visit with Mother Teresa with me.
-If you go to Peoria be sure you visit the Cathedral
+If you go to Peoria IL, be sure you visit the Cathedral

-Dr Aletha
+Dr. Aletha

 the words FAITH, LOVE, HOPE with a heart on a red background